 We have experienced significant growth since our inception.
 Since we first introduced our Injection Molding product line in 1999, we have steadily expanded the size and geometric complexity of the injection-molded parts we are able to manufacture, and we continue to extend the diversity of materials we are able to support.
 Similarly, since first introducing our CNC Machining product line in 2007, we have expanded the range of part sizes, design geometries and materials we can support.
 In 2014, we acquired FineLine Prototyping, Inc. (FineLine) to expand the number of process types we offer to include stereolithography (SL), selective laser sintering (SLS) and direct metal laser sintering (DMLS).
 In 2017, we acquired RAPID to expand the number of process types we offer to include sheet metal fabrication and expand our CNC machining capability.
 In 2019, we added Carbon DLS to our 3D printing processes, introduced precision color matching on Injection Molding parts and launched production capabilities for metal 3D printing.
 In 2021, we acquired Hubs to provide customers with on-demand access to a global network of premium manufacturing partners.
+In 2022, we launched the first iteration of our integrated offer in Europe, which allows us to offer CNC manufacturing for eligible parts through the combination of our internal digital manufacturing and our digital network of manufacturing partners.
 We also continually seek to enhance other aspects of our technology and manufacturing processes, including our interactive web-based and automated user interface and quoting system.
 We intend to continue to invest significantly to enhance our technology and manufacturing processes and expand the range of our existing capabilities with the aim of meeting the needs of a broader set of customers.
-As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 93%, 93% and 92% of our revenue in 2021, 2020 and 2019, respectively, derived from existing customers.
+As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 94%, 93% and 93% of our revenue in 2022, 2021 and 2020, respectively, derived from existing cus

-We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where product developers and engineers are located.
-We entered the European market in 2005 and launched operations in Japan in late 2009.
+We have established our operations in the United States, Europe and Japan.
+We believe the United States and Europe are two of the largest geographic markets where product developers and engineers are located.
+On May 27, 2022, the Company's board of directors approved a plan for the closure of the Company's manufacturing facility in Japan and announced an intention to cease operations in the region.
+We entered the European market in 2005.
 We further expanded our operations in the United States through our acquisitions of Fineline in 2014, RAPID in 2017 and Hubs in 2021.
 Our operations were further expanded in Europe through our acquisitions of Alphaform in 2015 and Hubs in 2021.
-Our revenue outside of the United States accounted for approximately 21%, 20% and 22% of our consolidated revenue in the years ended December 31, 2021, 2020 and 2019, respectively.
+Our revenue outside of the United States accounted for approximately 21%, 21% and 20% of our consolidated revenue in the years ended December 31, 2022, 2021 and 2020, respectively.
 We intend to continue to expand our international sales efforts and believe opportunities exist to serve the needs of product developers and engineers in select new geographic regions.

-We have grown our total revenue from \$344.5 million in 2017 to \$488.1 million in 2021.
-During this period, our operating expenses increased from \$121.6 million in 2017 to \$182.3 million in 2021.
+We have grown our total revenue from \$445.6 million in 2018 to \$488.4 million in 2022.
+During this period, our operating expenses increased from \$149.8 million in 2018 to \$313.4 million in 2022, which includes a \$118.0 million goodwill impairment charge and \$6.9 million in costs related to closure of our Japan business.
 Our recent growth in revenue has been accompanied by increased cost of revenues and operating expenses.
 We expect to increase investment in our operations to support anticipated future growth as discussed more fully below.